georgringer/redirect_generator/Readme.md

 **Setup**

-Install as any other extension
+Install as any other extension:

+- *Composer*: `composer require georgringer/redirect-generator`

 ## Usage